SteveWinward/GoogleSheetsWrapper/README.md

 }

 ```
+## Import a CSV to Google Sheets and Purge Existing Rows

 If you wanted to delete the existing rows in your tab first, you can use
 ```SheetHelper``` methods to do that.
 Below is a sample of that,